explosion/spaCy/website/docs/usage/embeddings-transformers.md

 <Accordion title="What’s the difference between word vectors and language models?" id="vectors-vs-language-models">

+[Transformers](#transformers) are large and powerful neural networks that give you better accuracy, but are harder to deploy in production, as they require a GPU to run effectively.
+[Word vectors](#word-vectors) are a slightly older technique that can give your models a smaller improvement in accuracy, and can also provide some additional capabilities.

-The key difference between [word vectors](#word-vectors) and contextual language models such as [transformers](#transformers) is that word vectors model **lexical types**, rather than _tokens_.
+The key difference between word-vectors and contextual language models such as transformers is that word vectors model **lexical types**, rather than _tokens_.
 If you have a list of terms with no context around them, a transformer model like BERT can't really help you.
 BERT is designed to understand language **in context**, which isn't what you have.
 A word vectors table will be a much better fit for your task.
 However, if you do have words in context — whole sentences or paragraphs of running text — word vectors will only provide a very rough approximation of what the text is about.

 Word vectors are also very computationally efficient, as they map a word to a vector with a single indexing operation.
 Word vectors are therefore useful as a